Our School App Stay connected on the go...

 How will parents know how their children are doing and how to support their child’s learning?

 At Trinity School we aim to develop close links with parents and carers.
 There are a number of opportunities through the year for parents/carers to talk to staff.
-Reports are sent home after each assessment data entry point and more detailed subject reports are sent home to parents once an academic year.
+Reports are sent home after each assessment data entry point.
 Parents and carers are welcome to phone or email staff at any time with concerns, questions or queries.
 Advice can be sought at any time from individual subjects and the Learning Support Team on how parents can support students at home.

 What specialist services and expertise are available at the school?